Agent Skills: Exclude dated legacy folders like 260419-*

 • Write to feature doc Section 15 (canonical TC registry)

-Step 3.3: Review /tdd-spec Output
+Step 3.3: Review $tdd-spec Output

 2. TC IDs don't collide with existing ones

-3. Evidence fields are populated (not template placeholders)
+3. Evidence fields populated (not template placeholders)

-Step 4.1: Invoke /test-specs-docs
+Step 4.1: Invoke $tdd-spec [direction=sync]

-/test-specs-docs Sync test specs for modules: {detected modules}.
+$tdd-spec [direction=sync] Sync test specs for modules: {detected modules}.

 Updated TCs from Phase 3: {list of new/changed TC IDs}.

-What /test-specs-docs handles (DO NOT duplicate here):
+What $tdd-spec [direction=sync] handles (DO NOT duplicate here):

-• Forward sync: feature docs → dashboard
+• Forward/reverse sync: feature docs ↔ dashboard

 • PRIORITY-INDEX.md management